The Guadalupe Theater

 The Historic Guadalupe Theater opened its doors in 1942 when Guadalupe St. first developed into a commercial corridor.
 Its history encompasses 76 years of film screenings, theatre arts, music concerts, dance performances, variety shows, and special events showcasing regional, national and international Latin American arts and culture.
 With its Mission Revival and art-deco architectural design, the historic 400 seat Guadalupe Theater continues to shine as the jewel of San Antonio’s Westside.

-The Performing Arts Program presents and produces an annual season of multi-disciplinary offerings in theatre, music, dance, and performance art with a focus on the Latino, Chicano/a, and Native American experience.
-The program also provides opportunities for both emerging and established playwrights, actors, directors, designers and performing artists to develop their craft and showcase new work along with managing the tuition-free educational program Grupo Animo, the GCAC’s resident teen theatre company.
-Audiences can expect an entertaining and culturally rich season in the 300 seat Historic Guadalupe Theater.
+Each year the theater presents and produces a season of multi-disciplinary offerings in theatre, music, dance and film with a focus on the Latino, Chicano/a, and Native American experience while providing opportunities for both emerging and established actors, musicians, dancers, playwrights, directors, filmmakers and designers to develop their craft and showcase new work.

 Since 1984, The Guadalupe Theater has been an epicenter for the creation and presentation of contemporary Teatro Chicano and Latino Theatre.
 Numerous world premieres, festivals, and local, regional, and national productions have been staged in the historic theater.
 We are proud to carry on the work of the talented and dedicated artists who laid the path for us to follow.
 The Guadalupe is committed to developing a world class Theatre program that gives voice to the Latino, Chicano, and Native American experience while providing a platform for new generations of artists to practice and develop their craft.